pomdtr/sunbeam/website/src/user-guide/index.md

 ## What is sunbeam?

-Sunbeam is a command line launcher, similar to spotlight, rofi or alfred.
+Sunbeam is a command-line launcher, similar to spotlight, rofi or raycast.

-It allows you to build interactives UIs from simple scripts, and share them on the web.
+It allows you to build interactives UIs from simple scripts, and share them as git repositories.

 ![A demo of the github extension](../vhs/gifs/github.gif)

 ## Why sunbeam?

-I love TUIs, but I spend way to much time effort them.
+I love TUIs, but I spent way to much time writing them.
 I used a lot of application launchers, but all of them had some limitations.

 Sunbeam supports: